naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Happy: A Batton!
 And if my intuition is correct, it's specifically the Batton M48 model!

-WitchArriettyShocked: How on earth do you know all this??

-UlalaMolly Annoyed: ...
-Don't ask.
+WitchArrietty Shocked: How can you tell?

 BattonM48: **[flies around menacingly]**